yr5913/SpringSecurityLearner/README.md

 ## Endpoint Security

-This currently has very basic security using the default user name("user") and spring generated password(can be seen in the application logs)
+V1(deprecated) -- "This currently has very basic security using the default user name("user") and spring generated password(can be seen in the application logs)"

+V2(current version) -- "This application now uses the username and password configured in applicaiton.properties file"

 ## API Endpoints